jeffnyman/veilus/README.md

 Some of the pages here are protected and thus require signing in via the login pull down at the top of the interface.
 The current username/password for this is admin/admin.

+## Remote Version

+The remote version is stored on Heroku at: [https://veilus.herokuapp.com](https://veilus.herokuapp.com).

 ## Running a Local Version

 To run a local version, get the repo.
 You can [download a zip](https://github.com/jnyman/veilus/archive/master.zip) or clone the repo using: